Aetherna/RotateMe/README.md

 # RotateMe

-Sample App about handling background taks that loads data and publishes fetched data on ui.
+Sample ppp about handling background task that loads data and publishes fetched data on ui.